Taahira Butterfield: Athletics career

 Taahira Butterfield was born on 5 October 2000, and raised in Devonshire Parish, Bermuda.
 She attended Cedarbridge Academy, and then moved to the United States to study at the University at Albany, SUNY in New York.
 Butterfield competed for Bermuda at the CARIFTA Games from 2011 onwards, and at the 2012 Central American and Caribbean Junior Championships in Athletics in San Salvador, El Salvador.

-She travelled to the Ukraine to compete at the 2013 World Youth Championships in Athletics.
+She travelled to Ukraine to compete at the 2013 World Youth Championships in Athletics.
 As a result of this, while at CedarBridge Academy, she was named senior girl's winner of the Denton Hurdle Award in Bermuda.
 Outside of Athletics, she has also competed in netball in the national under-18s team.
 She competes in athletics for Albany Great Danes, the University's sports team.

 Butterfield competed for Bermuda at the 2015 Island Games in Jersey in the 100 and 200 meters, winning the gold medal in both events.
 At the 2017 Island Games in Gotland, Sweden, she competed in the same events again, this time finishing in second place each time winning two silver medals.